Transcript: Animalistic Plant Proteins

 If animal proteins are bad because they boost our blood levels of the cancer promoter IGF-1, what about the few plant proteins that just coincidently happen to have amino acid ratios similar to animal proteins—like soy?

 Let’s go back to this study.
 Those who ate a lot of animal protein had significantly higher levels of IGF-1.
-And those that ate lots of nonsoy plant protein had significantly lower levels, presumably because it substituted for some of the animal protein in their diets.
-The same thing might have happened a little with soy—hey at least you’re not eating animal protein, but this was not a significant decrease.
+And those who ate a lot of non-soy plant protein had significantly lower levels, presumably because it substituted for some of the animal protein in their diets.
+The same thing might have happened a little with soy—hey, at least you’re not eating animal protein, but this was not a significant decrease.

-Indeed the more soy milk, for example, that vegan women drank, the higher their IGF levels tended to be, but the trend was only of borderline statistical significance, meaning it could have just been due to chance.
-To test this once and for all would require the combined might of both the Ornish and Pritikin research teams. a study we’ll cover tomorrow.
+Indeed, the more soy milk, for example, that vegan women drank, the higher their IGF levels tended to be.
+But the trend was only of borderline statistical significance—meaning it could have just been due to chance.
+To test this once and for all would require the combined might of both the Ornish and Pritikin research teams—a study we’ll cover tomorrow.

-To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring watch the above video.
+To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring, watch the above video.
 This is just an approximation of the audio contributed by Kerry Skinner.

 Please consider volunteering to help out on the site.